efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 # Build the GeoModel libraries

-Here below, you will find instructions on how to compile the GeoModel libraries from scratch.
-You can want to do that for different reasons:
+Here below, you will find instructions on how to compile all the GeoModel libraries and tools, and their main dependencies, from sources.
+You may want to do that for different reasons:

-- you want to build the libraries for an OS which is not officially supported or for a version of it for which no pre-compiled packages are provided (for info, see the [Start](../start/) section)
+- you want to build the libraries for an OS which is not officially supported or for a version of it for which no pre-compiled packages are provided (for info, see the [Start](../start/install.md) section)
 - you want to test the latest version of the code
-- you want to contribute to the development of the libraries
+- you want to contribute to the development of the GeoModel libraries and tools

-In the following, you will find basic strategies to effectively build the GeoModel libraries, based on different use cases.
-For more details, you can find updated and additional instructions inside the `README` file of the [GeoModelVisualization/README.md](https://gitlab.cern.ch/GeoModelDev/geomodelvisualization/-/blob/master/README.md) specific package.
+In the following, you will find basic strategies to effectively build the GeoModel software stack, based on different use cases.

 ## System Dependencies

 ### Compilers

-In the GeoModel packages, we use modern C++ constructs (C++ 14 and sometimes C++17).
-Thus, before trying to compile the GeoModel libraries, be sure your compiler supports C++17.
+In the GeoModel packages, we use **modern C++** constructs (C++ 14 and sometimes C++17).
+Thus, before trying to compile the GeoModel libraries, be sure your compiler supports **C++17**.

 !!! note

-    If you use GCC, we successfully tested the build of GeoModel packages on GCC 6.2 and beyond (GCC 7, GCC 8).
+    If you use GCC, we successfully tested the build of GeoModel packages on GCC 6.2 and beyond (GCC 7, GCC 8, GCC 9).

+    If you use Clang (mainly on macOS), we successfully tested the GeoModel build on Clang/Xcode 10 and Clang/Xcode 11.

-### macOS
+### Third-party libraries - macOS

+On macOS, you can install all the needed third-party dependencies by using the [Homebrew](https://brew.sh) package manager:

 ```bash
 # install external dependencies